dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 After obtaining that file, you can run the following script:

-`bash EstimateDFEfromDFEf.sh MaxLLestimatesDFE P_allele_at_f AllelesWithSelectionCoefficientFile NumberOfChromosomesInMostAncestralEpoch NumberAllelesSimulatedInDemHistory FourNsIntervalLength FourNsIntervalNumber`
+`bash EstimateDFEfromDFEf.sh MaxLLestimatesDFE P_allele_at_f AllelesWithSelectionCoefficientFile NumberOfChromosomesInMostAncestralEpoch NumberAllelesSimulatedInDemHistory FourNsIntervalLength FourNsIntervalNumber AlphaPReFerSim ScalePReFerSim`

 In this particular example it is possible to run:

-`bash EstimateDFEfromDFEf.sh ../Results/MaxLLEstimatesDFE.txt 3.08e-07 ExitOnePercentSValuesPopExpansionBoyko.txt 10000 2.025e+11 5 30`
+`bash EstimateDFEfromDFEf.sh ../Results/MaxLLEstimatesDFE.txt 3.08e-07 ExitOnePercentSValuesPopExpansionBoyko.txt 10000 2.025e+11 5 30 0.184 1599.313`

 Where: